quadient/evolve-script-module-examples/csv-transform-example/README.md

     .pipeTo(output);
 ```

-Now we can look on the `CsvCustomTransformStream` more deeply.
-It extends `TransformStream` and in constructor it
+Now we can look at the `CsvCustomTransformStream` more deeply.
+It extends `TransformStream`, and in constructor, it
-provides object with following 3 methods:
+provides an object with the following three methods:

-- **`start`** - method called at the beginning of the stream transformation.
-In our case it produces the beginning of the JSON (in the form of `JSONEvent` objects)
+- **`start`** – method called at the beginning of the stream transformation.
+In our case, it produces the beginning of the JSON (in the form of `JsonEvent` objects)

-- **`transform`** - method called for every chunk of data.
+- **`transform`** – method called for every chunk of data.
 Because of the previous transformers in the chain,
-  it receives `CSVEvent` objects and produces `JSONEvent` objects as a result.
+  it receives `CSVEvent` objects and produces `JsonEvent` objects as a result.
-  The received object is a first parameter of the method.
-The second parameter is a controller - object
+  The received object is the first parameter of the method.
+The second parameter is a controller – an object
   which can be used to produce the output data.
-  We are making use of a special type of JSON event - `JsonEventType.ANY_VALUE` - this type
+  We are making use of a special type of JSON event – `JsonEventType.ANY_VALUE` – this type
-  of `JsonEvent` can be used to output the whole
+  of a `JsonEvent` can be used to output the whole
-  javascript object, so we don't need to produce low-level Json events for all individual
+  JavaScript object, so we don't need to produce low-level JSON events for all individual
-  objects, all their properties, arrays etc. We just construct a javascript object and put it to the
+  objects, all their properties, arrays, etc. We just construct a javascript object and put it to the
   output, wrapped with JsonEvent of type `ANY_VALUE`.
 It means object like this:
   ```typescript
   let myObject = { /** my object properties */ }